jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 }
 ```

+The comment for the above function signature uses a *docblock* to document the function.
+I'll explain what that means when we look at designing functions in chapter 3.

 JavaScript used to only have 1 numeric type, number, which can represent either integers or decimal numbers.
 Recently they've added bigints to the standard.
 A value of type number is limited in how large they can get on either side of 0.

 To be precise, the number type in JavaScript is a 64 bit IEEE floating point number.
 If that means nothing to you, it's ok &ndash; that's the last time we'll talk about that and it won't be on the test (there is no test, unless you have a professor who's awesome enough to use this book for a course).